 - App responsiveness and performance comparable to native mobile applications.

 Each cross-platform development framework addresses these issues in its own way.
 What follows is an overview of the unique developer experience with each tool.

 Cross-Platform Mobile App Development Tools

-In this article, we will review the current state of Apache Cordova and Flutter.
+In this article, we will review the current state of Apache Cordova vs Flutter.
 We will also compare their abilities, provided tools and developer experience.